seveibar/skills-and-patterns/burnable-projects/README.md

 ## Anti-pattern: Boy-scout Rule

-The boy-scout rule is to "leave a codebase better than you found it", or, "if you change any code, make the surrounding code easier to understand (if you can)".
+The boy-scout rule is to "leave a codebase better than you found it", or, "if you change any code, make the surrounding code easier to understand (if you can)". **The boy scout rule is unnecessary in burnable projects, because burnable-projects acknowledges that codebases only get worse until they're burned.**

 > The actual boyscout rule is "Leave a campsite better than you found it."